kyilmaz2421/PnP/README.md

 Andrea

+I setup the initial look of the web app (html + css) and created the shell of the index page (login/signup).
+The files that I used/created/edited to do this are the following: index.php index.css general.css
+Most of my work was creating the profile page from start to finish.
+This required use of html, css, php, javascript and Ajax calls to get the info from the database and then show it to the user on this page.
+The files I used/created/edited to make this page fully functional are the following: profile.php getMyPlaces.php getPastBookings.php getUpcomingBookings.php profile.css
+Two smaller functionalities that I also got working were checking if a username is unique when creating an account (checkUniqueUsername.php), and loging out of the session, i.e. emptying all session variables (log_out.php).

 Eric

-I setup the AWS server and edited the php.ini config files to enable image uploads.
+I setup the AWS config and edited the php.ini config files to enable image uploads.
 I built the initial sql database files: pnpdb.sql.
 I did at least 50% of the work on creat_user.php, create_place.php, sign_in_page.php, and getPlace.php.
-I did 50% or less of the work on viewingPage.php, sessions.php, and some ajax on index.php.
-On the viewingPage, I was responsible for the search functionality specifically.
+I did 50% or less of the work on viewingPage.php sessions.php.